utanashati/cobar-flies/README.md

-# Drosophila [Real-Time] Labelling w/ Deep Learning [Using Auxiliary Losses]
+# Drosophila Labelling w/ Deep Learning + Auxiliary Losses
 as a method for
-## Investigating Genetic Manipulations As a Method to Rewire Moonwalker Neurons in Drosophila
+## Investigating Genetic Manipulations to Rewire Moonwalker Neurons in Drosophila
 ### Miniproject for Controlling Behaviour in Animals and Robots course @ EPFL, Spring 2019
 The course is taught by [Ramdya Lab](https://github.com/NeLy-EPFL).
 #### Kaleem Corbin, Kiara Davis, Olesia Altunina